Do lawn mower blades come sharpened?

 If your crank is bent then that’s a trip to the mower shop.
 With a bit of luck, they will be able to straighten it if the damage isn’t too bad.
 You will probably want to pick up a blade while you are there.

-How to tell if you blade is worn out.
+How to tell if your blade is worn out.

 Funnily enough, I have never had an undamaged blade that stopped cutting after a good sharpening.
 However, there is a point after about ten sharpens that I throw them away.
-I use a grinder to sharpen my blades and once they get to the point where I have removed a third of an inch of each side I retire them.
-I figure they’ve worked hard enough.
+I use a grinder to sharpen my blades and once they reach the point where I have removed a third of an inch of each side I retire them.
+I figure they’ve worked hard enough

 Grow a six-figure lawn care businessStarting in your spare time